 At P87L3 remove “A value of 00 (binary) indicates that the TDD slot is unassigned.
 A value of 01 (binary) indicates the STA is assigned to a simplex TX TDD slot.
 A value of 10 (binary) indicates the STA is assigned to a simplex RX TDD slot.
 Value 11 (binary) is reserved” and replace by:

-Each pair of consecutive 2 bits indicates the type and access permission of the TDD slot
+Each pair of consecutive 2 bits indicates the type and access permission of the TDD slot as presented in Table xyz1

 Table xyz1-Bitmap and Access Type Schedule field encoding